A pair-based approximation for simplicial contagion: Introduction

-In the past years, a few works have investigated the development of mean-field models for contagion dynamics in the presence of higher-order interactions \cite{matamalas2020abrupt,burgio2023triadic}.
-In particular, in~\cite{matamalas2020abrupt} a model relying on a discrete-time Markov-chain approach has been proposed.
-In this model, the system dynamics is expressed in terms of joint probabilities of the microscopic states of the links and the nodes, and thus is described by a set of $N+L$ master equations, where $N$ is the number of nodes and $L$ the number of links.
-In our work, instead, we consider a continuous-time framework yielding a system of governing equations whose order does not depend on the number of nodes and links.
-The model developed in~\cite{burgio2023triadic} also adopts a continuous-time framework, but relies on the assumption that adjacent hyperedges share at most one node.
-In our work, instead, we tackle the more general case that includes all possible motifs of three and four nodes that can exist in a simplicial complex.
+Recently, several novel approaches have been proposed to study and capture the emerging behavior in contagion processes in the presence of higher-order interactions.
+These methods include quenched group-based model \cite{burgio2021network}, group-based approximate master equations \cite{st2021master}, quenched pair approximation \cite{matamalas2020abrupt} and triadic approximation \cite{burgio2023triadic}.
+In particular, the authors of Ref.~\cite{matamalas2020abrupt} have proposed a discrete-time model relying on a Markov-chain.
+The system dynamics is expressed in terms of joint probabilities of the microscopic states of the links and the nodes, and is thus described by a set of $N+L$ master equations, where $N$ is the number of nodes and $L$ the number of links.
+In our work, instead, we consider a framework that is continuous-time and with a number of governing equations that does not depend on the number of nodes and links.
+More recently, the authors of Ref.~\cite{burgio2023triadic} have introduced a mean-field triadic approximation, which allows to describe higher-order contagion processes by associating state variables not only to nodes and pairs of nodes but also to groups of three nodes.
+This model correctly predicts key features of complex contagion, including the epidemic threshold and the stationary density of spreaders, and works for both simplicial complexes and hypergraphs.
+The only limitation of this approach is that it relies on the assumption that two three-body interactions (hyperedges or simplices) share at most one node.
+This can be a too strong assumption in structures with high clustering.
+The mean-field approximation we introduce in this paper stops at the level of pairs, but it allows one to properly account for correlations arising in motifs involving three and four nodes within a simplicial complex.
+Despite being limited to the case where higher-order interactions are represented by simplicial complexes our work provides a complementary approach to existing models, and can provide further insights into contagion processes in presence of higher-order interactions.

-The rest of the paper is organized as follows.
-In Sec.~\ref{sec:preliminaries} we provide some preliminary results, recalling the individual-based and the pair-based approximation of the SIS model on networks, and then describing the individual-based approximation for the SIS model on simplicial complexes.
-In Sec.~\ref{sec:pair-based-model} we introduce the pair-based approximation of the simplicial SIS model and its derivation.
-In Sec.~\ref{sec:results}, we compare the predictions of the individual-based and the pair-based approximation for the simplicial SIS model.
-Finally, in Sec.~\ref{sec:conclusions} we summarize and discuss the main results obtained.
+The paper is organized as follows.
+In Sec.~\ref{sec:preliminaries} we provide the basic ideas and methods behind individual-based and pair-based mean-field approximations of the SIS model on networks.
+In Sec.~\ref{sec:pair-based-model} we focus instead on the case of the SIS model on simplicial complexes.
+We review the individual-based mean-field approximation proposed in Ref.~\cite{iacopini2019simplicial}, and we introduce our mean-field pair-based approximation of the simplicial SIS model.